 Once the sleep dentistry procedure is complete, we will invite the parent(s) back into the surgical room to be present for when their child wakes up after sedation.
 This creates a comforting environment and will keep them calm.
 It is typical for your child to feel dizzy, sleepy or nauseous as the sedation wears off.
 We typically recommend both the parent and child take the full day off from school and work to focus on recovery.
 Our dentist will provide recovery instructions, which includes how to keep the mouth clean, any pain or antibiotic medications, and other care guidelines.

 Our Surgical and Recovery Facilities

 Not only is Keswick Kids Dental built with kids in mind, we have also created a dedicated surgical suite with attached recovery room.
-This allows us to give patients our full attention and private surroundings when undergoing children’s sleep dentistry.
+This allows us to give patients our full attention and private surroundings throughout the entire procedure.
 The recovery time to fully wake up and be ready to go home can take an hour or two, which is why we have a comfortable space for patients and their parents to rest.
 Parents can even choose a gift from our prize room to take home for when their child is more recovered.

 Healthychildren.org also has additional information on Anesthesia or Sedation for Your Child’s Dental Work.

 Dentists primarily focus on pain-free dentistry.
 To help a dental patient to relax and to relieve patient anxiety and pain, a sleep dentist uses medicine to sedate the patient prior to a procedure.

 What is the difference between conscious sedation and general anesthesia?

 With conscious sedation, such as laughing gas, the patient is still awake but relaxed and pain free.
 General anesthesia is used for longer and more serious dental procedures that require the patient to be fully unconscious.